UNIVERSAL-IT-SYSTEMS/windows-on-fridges/content/webservices/pathfinding.md

     git clone https://github.com/ms-iot/wof-webapp.git

-* Delete workerRole.cs from the project.
+* Delete WorkerRole.cs from the project.
 * Run “wof-pathfinding.exe”.

 Congratulations!
 Now you can convert your map into a graph and run pathfinding on it.